 Nicola brings her leadership skills and online expertise to the Network along with decades of involvement with deathcaring personally and professionally.
 She has a particular interest in death literacy through education and Natural Burial.
-She took her Death Doula training through Douglas College and is a member of End of Life Doula Association of Canada and an active member of the Death Doula Network International
+Nicola took her Death Doula training through Douglas College and is a member of End of Life Doula Association of Canada and an active member of the Death Doula Network International

 Angela is transitioning from her 11-year career as a veterinarian to pursue her passion for holistic deathcaring of people and pets.
 She currently works as a locum at various locations throughout BC.
 Angela has a particular interest in guiding families through the home funeral process.
-She completed ITM’s extensive Contemplative End of Life Care Program.
+Angela completed ITM’s extensive Contemplative End of Life Care Program.

 Mary is an active member of the community in Williams Lake and will already be a familiar face to many.

 Mary graduated in 2016 from Douglas College, and currently wears a child and youth mental health support worker hat, specializing in Grief and trauma, and child development.